🇨🇳

 IDD + SG + local number

-The international dialing prefix (IDD) from China is typically "00" or "+" from mobile phones.
-With DialAnyone, you can skip the IDD entirely — just enter the Singapore number with the +SG prefix and DialAnyone handles the routing.
+The international dialing prefix (IDD) from China is "00" (or "+" from mobile phones).
+A complete dialed number looks like 00 6581234567.
+With DialAnyone, you can skip the IDD entirely — just enter the Singapore number in the format +6581234567 and DialAnyone handles the routing.

 Shanghai to Singapore: Rate Comparison